 You’ll get an extra pair of hands to help you out, from students who are professional, eager to learn and dedicated.
 With each student paying for their course out of their own pocket, they’re serious about entering the trades.

-We are currently recruiting practising gas engineers that hold current Gas Safe Registration to act as work-based mentors across the UK.
+We currently recruit practising gas engineers who hold current Gas Safe Registration to be work-based mentors across the UK.

-We looking for practising electricians who will be willing to supervise trainee students and help them gain work experience.
+We are looking for practising electricians willing to supervise trainee students and help them gain work experience.

-If you would like to join our growing team of mentors please contact our student liaison and placement manager, Adam Graham, on 0808 301 496 or by email at firstname.lastname@example.org.
-Alternatively, if it’s not for you, you may be able to recommend us to someone you may know that’s looking for an extra pair of hands.
+If you would like to join our growing team of mentors please contact our career services team on 0800 802 1306 or by email at firstname.lastname@example.org.
+Alternatively, if it’s not for you, you may be able to recommend us to someone you may know that’s looking for an extra pair of hand